Dr. Alex Stone, DPT, CSCS

 Check it out now!

-From our hands-on experience, the Ekrin B37 stands out as one of the most versatile massage guns available.
+From our hands-on experience, the B37 stands out as one of the most versatile massage guns available.

 Remember how we said that you need a bit of pressure on the quads and hamstrings?
 Well, this percussion massager has up to 56 lbs. of stall force, which is enough to apply pressure to those large muscles.